sakra/FindMathematica/README.md

     $ make test
     $ make install

+To build the *Mathematica* documentation in notebook format, run:

+    $ make documentation

 To build the FindMathematica project with the Xcode project generator, run CMake with the following arguments: